Alpha Librae: Properties

-The two brightest members of Alpha Librae are separated in the sky by an angular distance of 231" (3'51").
+The two brightest components of Alpha Librae form a double star moving together through space as common proper motion companions.
+They are separated in the sky by an angular distance of 231" (3'51").
 The position angle of the companion is 314 degrees.
 The brighter of the two is a white star of spectral type A3, with an apparent magnitude of 2.8.
 Its companion is a type F4 star of apparent brightness 5.2.
 They are probably members of the Castor Moving Group of stars that have a similar motion through space and share a common origin some 200 million years ago.